rednotion/parallel_esn/README.md

 **Synchronization**: The process of updating the bayesian belief and generating new samples to try is generally quick, and indeed much faster than the training of a single ESN.
 Thus, it is unlikely that the leader node will cause a lag in the system.
 In addition, since we are doing _asynchronous bayesian optimization_ (rather than batch/synchronous), there is no need to wait for certain worker nodes to finish trying their parameters, before new ones can be issued.

-**Sequential Sections**: Although computing X matrix within the reservoir is sequential (due to the memory/time-dependent property), the matrix multiplications that make up each one of these time-steps can be parallelized/threaded through NumPy or OpenMP.
+**Sequential Sections**: Although computing the X matrix within the reservoir is sequential (due to the memory/time-dependent property), the matrix multiplications that make up each one of these time-steps can be parallelized and multi-threaded with OpenMP on the backend.

 **Load Balancing**: In general, there is no worry about load-balancing since each worker node is actually handling the _same amount/set of data_, just using different parameters in the training process.

 ## **Data**
-- _Description of your model and/or data in detail: where did it come from, how did you acquire it, what does it mean, etc._

 **Historical Hourly Weather Data 2012-2017** ([Dataset on Kaggle](https://www.kaggle.com/selfishgene/historical-hourly-weather-data)): The main dataset that we are testing for this project is historical hourly weather data.
 In particular, we subset the data to focus on a few key and continguous cities along the West Coast, and use 3 variables: `Temperature`, `Humidity` and `Air Pressure`.
 Weather patterns are a common example of time series data, and by using records from different (but contiguous cities), we hope to capture any time-lag effects (e.g. occurence on rain in a city upstate 1 hour earlier could predict rain now).
 A cleaned version of the dataset can be accessed [here](https://raw.githubusercontent.com/rednotion/parallel_esn_web/master/west_coast_weather.csv).
 - 44345 x 15 input matrix
 - 90% of data used for training, 8.75% for validation, 1.25% for testing